 Risk Description Impact of the risk How do we mitigate or manage these risks?
 Fund of funds risk The AMP KiwiSaver Scheme Funds invest in other funds.
 An underlying fund manager of a Fund may close its investment fund without notice, or on limited notice, and this may result in investments being held in cash, pending the replacement of the underlying fund manager.
 Similarly, an underlying fund manager may close its investment fund to new applications, resulting in investments also being held in cash.
 This risk may affect all the Funds. example, the underlying fund managers deciding to suspend or defer withdrawal requests in certain circumstances) will have an impact on your ability to withdraw, transfer to another KiwiSaver scheme or switch between Funds.
-Any risk of technological failure could impact AMP monitors and reviews the investment performance, compliance and contractual arrangement of the underlying fund managers quarterly.
-When selecting an underlying fund manager, AMP undergoes a due diligence and approval process.
-We also utilise investment research and other tools to provide recommendations on underlying fund managers, where applicable.
-Service provider risk The risk that if any of the parties involved in the operation of the AMP KiwiSaver Scheme (including the Supervisor, AMP, AMP Services (NZ) Limited (AMP Services) and underlying administration or fund managers) fail to perform their obligations, it could adversely affect investors of the AMP KiwiSaver Scheme.
+Any risk of technological failure could impact When selecting an underlying fund Service provider risk The risk that if any of the parties involved in the operation of the AMP KiwiSaver Scheme (including the Supervisor, AMP, AMP Services (NZ) Limited (AMP Services) and underlying administration or fund managers) fail to perform their obligations, it could adversely affect investors of the AMP KiwiSaver Scheme.
 AMP Services is, and AMP Capital Investors (New Zealand) Limited (one of the underlying fund managers) (AMP Capital) currently is, a related party of ours.
 In addition, employers are responsible for collecting contributions from investors and passing them to Inland Revenue who will pass them to us, together with any employer contributions.
 There is a risk that an employer will fail to pass these contributions on.
-AMP Services or AMP Capital could have an adverse effect on the AMP KiwiSaver Scheme and your ability to make a withdrawal.
+Any failure or non-performance by AMP Services or AMP Capital could have an adverse effect on the AMP KiwiSaver Scheme and your ability to make a withdrawal.
 In addition, as AMP Services is, and AMP Capital currently is, a related company of AMP, any issue affecting their ability to perform functions may also affect us.
-If an employer fails to pass contributions on to us, it could AMP actively monitors and reviews the performance of those that are involved in providing the product (including related entities) to ensure compliance with contractual arrangements.
+If an employer fails to pass contributions on to us, it could adversely affect some or all of the investors employed by that employer.
+AMP actively monitors and reviews the performance of those that are involved in providing the product (including related entities) to ensure compliance with contractual arrangements.